Balqiskinanti/Balqiskinanti/README.md

 ---

-### :woman_technologist: About Me :
+### About Me :
-- :telescope: I’m a final year student in the School of ICT, Ngee Ann Polytechnic Singapore.
-I aspire to be a Frontend Developer & Travel the world in the future.
+- :telescope: coding teacher at timedoor academy.
+IT diploma & a former data analyst intern.

-- :zap: Listening to music, cozy movie nights, food adventures, memes, deep talks, make random projects.
-I'm a sucker for Keshi.
-I am also very loyal to Harry Potter and F.R.I.E.N.D.S.
+- :zap: cat person, music, gym, a cafe enthusiast.

 ---